urbaman/HomeLab/Kubernetes/Cluster/04-Kubernetes/readme.md

 sudo swapoff -a
 ```

-And prevents it from turning on after reboots by commenting it in the /etc/fstab file:
+And prevent it from turning on after reboots by commenting it in the /etc/fstab file:

 ```bash
 sudo vi /etc/fstab